 Desensitisation and counter-conditioning to treat noise sensitivities

 Systematic desensitisation and counter-conditioning are the most effective methods when treating a noise sensitivity.
 Systematic desensitisation is when an animal’s response to a stimulus is gradually reduced, to the point that it is in a neutral emotional state.
 This is accomplished by progressively exposing the animal to increasingly intense forms of the stimulus while the animal is stress-free.
 Counter-conditioning involves exposure to gradually increasing feared stimuli whilst concurrently encouraging emotions that are incompatible with fear.
-Products such as the Clix Noises and Sounds CD can be used for this process.
+The Dogs Trust website has free sound files you can download for this process.
 Although this method takes some time before results are seen, it is often extremely successful.
+This method should not be undertaken unless advice is taken from a qualified specialist.

 The “portable hug”